Higher Koszul duality and connections with $n$-hereditary algebras: Introduction

-The equivalence above brings to mind the acclaimed Bernstein-Gelfand-Gelfand-correspondence, which can be formulated as $\stgrmodu \Lambda \simeq \D^b(\qgr \Lambda^!)$ for a finite dimensional Frobenius Koszul algebra $\Lambda$ and its graded coherent Artin-Schelter regular Koszul dual $\Lambda^!$ \cite{Bernstein-Gelfand-Gelfand}.
+The equivalence above brings to mind the acclaimed Bern\v{s}te\u{\i}n--Gel\cprime fand--Gel\cprime fand-correspondence, which can be formulated as \mbox{$\stgrmodu \Lambda \simeq \D^b(\qgr \Lambda^!)$} for a finite dimensional Frobenius Koszul algebra $\Lambda$ and its graded coherent Artin--Schelter regular Koszul dual $\Lambda^!$ \cite{Bernstein-Gelfand-Gelfand}.
 The BGG-correspondence is known to descend from the Koszul duality equivalence between bounded derived categories of graded modules over the two algebras, as indicated in the following diagram

-It is natural to ask whether something similar is true in the $n$-representation infinite case. i.e.\ if the equivalence (\ref{motivating equivalence}) is a consequence of some higher Koszul duality pattern.
+It is natural to ask whether something similar is true in the $n$-representation infinite case, i.e.\ if the equivalence (\ref{motivating equivalence}) is a consequence of some higher Koszul duality pattern.
 This is a motivating question for this paper.

 \begin{motivating question} Is the equivalence (\ref{motivating equivalence}) a consequence of some higher Koszul duality pattern? \end{motivating question}